 Period pain affects up to four in five women and can be severe.
 In about 10 per cent of cases it can be related to undiagnosed menstrual disorders such as endometriosis.

-Researchers at NICM Health Research Institute (NICM) and the School of Education at Western Sydney University are investigating the way women learn about, and deal with periods and if an online resource can improve menstrual health.
+Researchers at NICM Health Research Institute, the School of Education and the School of Science and Health at Western Sydney University are investigating the way women learn about, and deal with periods and if an online resource can improve menstrual health.

 Have you ever experienced pain or emotional changes during your period?

 Do you know what causes period cramps and other associated symptoms, and what you can do to help manage your own symptoms?

 Are your periods ‘normal’ and do you know when you should check in with your GP?